 "I want to provide women the support I didn't have when navigating this trauma"

 A serious attack in 2010 almost took her life and left her with permanent injuries still embodied today.
-Her experience from the steps of leaving her destructive relationship exposed her to the nightmare that had just begun.
+She thought that once she had left the relationship she would be free from fear but a whole new nightmare began.

 After years of psychological and physical abuse her diagnosis of PTSD and constant state of anxiety and fear still plagued her.
 As a struggling single mum, working full time, she was in survival mode, overwhelmed, isolated and still reacting to life experience.

 Then one day a door opened to a meditation group and after a few sessions of inner exploration, she started to feel significant modifications in her response to the chaos around her.
 The window of accessibility opened more and more and she started to attend meditation retreats, yoga, art therapy, and women circles.

 Learning about trauma and how it affects the body, allowed her to recognise symptoms and triggers.
 This was empowering in so many ways.

 The power of the practices she was exposed to empowered her ability to respond to triggers and rewire her body mind to allow for constant transformation.
 Her intuition was awoken and practical strategies were now her guidance.

 Her realisations exposed the very force of pain, became the fuel in which birthed Hope + Heal.